balnbibarbi/tanzu-initializr/tkg/authorization.md

 **As a Platform Engineer / an Infosec Engineer**
 **I want** to enforce node authorization
-**So that** nodes can only access and manipulate resources that are scheduled the specific node.
+**So that** nodes can only access and manipulate resources that are scheduled the specific node

 L: authorization

 ---

-How apps gain access to external systems
+Define how apps gain access to external systems

 **As a Platform Engineer**
 **I want** to define how apps gain access to external systems
-**So that** workloads in k8s can access services outside of it in a secure, auditable manner.
+**So that** workloads on the platform can access services outside of it in a secure, auditable manner

 **Notes:**